bow-simulation/virtualbow/Readme.md

 On Linux, the pre-built dependencies don't include Qt.
 Instead the Qt libraries packaged with the system are used.
-On Ubuntu for example they can be installed with
+On Ubuntu they can be installed with

-    sudo apt install qtbase5-dev libqt5x11extras5-dev libgl1-mesa-dev
+    sudo apt install qt5-default

 The rest of the build process is the same on Linux and MacOS